Course Outline

 Format:

 You will be required to produce an informative, yet creative on a particular micronutrient.
 Your infographic should include (but not limited to) food sources, nutritional requirements, including deficiency and toxicity, relevant implications on nutritional changes throughout the lifecycle and the latest research/evidence for the selected nutrient.
-This nutrient will be randomly allocated to you at the beginning of the semester.
-Further details will emerge throughout the semester.
+This nutrient will be randomly allocated to you at the beginning of the trimester.
+Further details will emerge throughout the trimester.
 This is an individual assessment.

 Criteria: